In this article...

 In this article, we explain Illinois security deposit laws and answer the question, “what are an Illinois landlord’s security deposit obligations?”
 If you would like to know more about the rights of an Illinois tenant, you can read our article, Illinois Tenant Rights Explained.

-Illinois tenants may be required to pay a security deposit, which is typically used to cover unpaid rent, repairs, and cleaning fees.
-Once an Illinois landlord receives a security deposit, he or she is not required to produce proof of receipt, unlike other states.
+Illinois tenants may be required to pay a security deposit, typically used to cover unpaid rent, repairs, and cleaning fees.
+Once an Illinois landlord receives a security deposit, he or she is not required to produce proof of receipt, unlike in other states.

 How Much Does a Security Deposit Cost?